Top 45+ Flutter Interview Questions And Answers

 Google created the open-source Flutter UI toolkit to create natively built desktop, web, and mobile applications from a single codebase.
 It enables programmers to employ a declarative and reactive programming approach to design stunning and expressive user interfaces.
 Flutter is a programming language that runs on Dart and offers a large collection of pre-made widgets for creating contemporary, cross-platform applications.

-2. Describe the distinction between Flutter’s hot restart and hot reload.
+2. What is the difference between Flutter’s hot restart and hot reload?

 Ans: